What is the admission timeline?

 Does my child have to speak English?

-Classes Seven to Eleven (11 – 15 years) – Admission is open to students who demonstrate the ability to access and benefit from a challenging international English language programme in a mainstream environment, which leads to IGCSE and IB Diploma examinations.
+Year 7 to 11 (11 – 15 years old): Admission is open to students who demonstrate the ability to access and benefit from a challenging international English language programme in a mainstream environment, which leads to IGCSE and IB Diploma examinations.

 What is the entrance test?